 pBOOST2 plasmids were developed as genetic adjuvants for DNA vaccines to potentiate the immune response to a specific antigen.
 They feature different genes from the interferon regulatory factor family (IRF).
 IRFs are transcriptional activators for IFN-α, IFN-ß and IFN-stimulated genes.
 In particular IRF-1, IRF-3 and IRF-7 act as direct transducers of virus-mediated signaling pathways activating IFN-α and IFN-ß in infected cells.
 Recently, IRF-1, IRF-3 and IRF-7 were shown to be able to bias T cells towards type 1 or type 2 immune responses, leading to the activation of cytotoxic T cells and/or the production of antibodies.
 The method of plasmid DNA vaccine delivery is known to bias the immune response to a specific antigen towards a type 1 (T-cell) or type 2 (antibody) response.
 These biases can be further enhanced by the codelivery of IRFs to increase the efficacy of the vaccination.

-• sahIRF3 (super-activated human interferon regulatory factor 3) IRF-3 primarily increases Th1 T-cell responses.
+• Murine saIRF3 (super-activated interferon regulatory factor 3) IRF-3 primarily increases Th1 T-cell responses.
 A constitutively active form of IRF-3 was generated by creating a single point mutation of Ser396 to Asp.
-This super-activated IRF-3 presents a >10-fold enhanced transactivating potential over the wild-type IRF-3 for the IFN-α and IFN-ß promoters.
+This super-activated IRF-3 presents a >10-fold enhanced transactivating potential over the wild-type IRF-3 for the IFN-α and IFN-β promoters.

 Quickly spin the tube containing the lyophilized plasmid to pellet the DNA.
 To obtain a plasmid solution at 1µg/µl, resuspend the DNA in 200 µl of sterile H20.
 Store resuspended plasmid at -20°C.

 Selection of Bacteria with E. coli Fast-Media Zeo